 Ashuja'an is a leading non-profit organization for Type 1 Juvenile Diabetes (T1D) prevention in the Arab sector, serving more than 1,200 children in Arab communities in Israel, the West Bank, and beyond.

-More than delivering invaluable health services and knowledge to help treat hundreds of juvenile diabetes patients, we seek to eradicate the stigma that prevents so many children and youths from effectively coping with the disease.
-Ashuja'an has answered this challenge with its "Secret Aid Formula", a system which incorporates educational community activities and a variety of innovative and approachable health monitoring measures that normalize diabetes in the patients’ families and communities and ultimately help them step out from behind the cloak of shame associated with disease.
+More than delivering invaluable health services and knowledge, to help treat hundreds of juvenile diabetes patients, we seek to eradicate the stigma that prevents so many children and youths from effectively coping with the disease.
+Ashuja'an has answered this challenge with its "Secret Aid Formula", a system which incorporates educational community activities and a variety of innovative and approachable health monitoring measures that normalize diabetes in the patient's families and communities and ultimately help them step out from behind the cloak of shame associated with the disease.